 Wisdom teeth can actually create crowding and other occlusal (bite) problems when left unaddressed.
-Even if the tooth itself is relatively healthy, its relationship with the adjacent teeth will determine if it is possible to keep your wisdom teeth without creating other dental problems.
+Even if the wisdom tooth itself is relatively healthy, its relationship with the adjacent teeth will determine if it is possible to keep your wisdom teeth without creating other dental problems.

 How Wisdom Teeth Extractions Work